【Sad News】Serotonin: ‘It's winter, so I'm taking a break.’

 📖Author: Nao

 Hello, it’s Nao here.
-Winter has well and truly arrived, and I’ve got my hibernation preparations all sorted.
+Winter has well and truly arrived, and preparations for hibernation are nearly complete.

-It seems my chances to soak up the sun have dwindled, and it looks like serotonin—that brain chemical said to be our happiness hormone—is keen to take a rest.
-A proper rest, it seems.
+It seems opportunities to bask in sunlight have dwindled, and it looks like our brain’s serotonin – that happiness hormone produced internally – is keen to rest.
+Properly rest, it seems.

-But the problem is, serotonin taking a break is a matter of life and death for our happiness hormones!
+But the problem is, serotonin taking a break is a matter of life and death for our happiness hormone!

 Serotonin: ‘What?!
 But I want to rest!
-There doesn’t seem to be any sunlight anyway (teehee)’
+Doesn’t look like there’s any sunlight anyway (teehee)’

 Honestly, it’s a real bother, isn’t it?
 Oh dear

-Today, for such troublesome times, there’s a way to forcefully activate Mr Serotonin.
+Today, for such troublesome times, there are ways to forcefully activate Mr Serotonin.

 Serotonin: ‘What!?’